isomerpages/govtech-corp/media/technews/_posts/2020-03-09-post-How GovTech created a web accessibility testing tool.md

 not wait until the product is finished before testing for accessibility as an afterthought.”</p>
 <p>The team is now trialling their accessibility testing tool with colleagues
-at GDS, including <a href="http://DesignSystem.gov.sg" rel="noopener noreferrer nofollow" target="_blank">DesignSystem.gov.sg</a>, and the Ministry of Culture, Community and Youth (MCCY)’s grants portal with the aim of raising the inclusiveness and ease-of-use of e-services.
+at GDS and the Ministry of Culture, Community and Youth (MCCY)’s grants portal with the aim of raising the inclusiveness and ease-of-use of e-services.
 Ms Yang Kaiting, an associate software engineer at GovTech, highlighted that in the future, the tool may even be able to suggest constructive fixes to developers.
 Features catering to individuals with hearing and cognitive disabilities are also in the works, she added.</p>
 <p>“We all believe that inclusivity is a team sport.
 It’s not something that
 you pursue ‘only if you are interested in it’,” said Mr Chew Kia Hwee, a user experience designer at GovTech who helped design the accessibility